Label Quality Control Checklist

 Artwork files are deceptive; they may look correct on a monitor yet fail spectacularly in print.
 A rigorous checklist dissects the digital file to ensure it is optimized for the specific printing technology, whether flexographic, digital, or offset.

-Scrutinizing the technical construction of the file is more important than judging the design aesthetics.
+Scrutinizing the technical construction of the file is more important than judging the product label.
+Design aesthetics play a crucial role in the appeal of food products and their packaging..
 The focus here is on printability.
 Elements must be constructed to accommodate the limitations of the press, such as minimum dot size and maximum ink coverage.

 Fonts, Dielines, Bleed and Overprint Settings